mparkscbg/Various-perl-and-python-scripts/README.md

 # Various-perl-and-python-sripts
-A collection of various perl and python scripts for data processing
+A collection of various perl and python scripts for data processing.

+Caveat emptor: these scripts are in most cases put together in the spirit of brusque functionality, meaning I do not recommend them in any way as examples of 'best scripting practices' and they certainly will never be considered in the hall of fame for script writing!

+With that said, they should work by and large (no guarantees), and are offered as free and available for usage and modification.
+Good luck!